hertelendymm/ysty-style-words/README.md

 <img src="/screenshots/figmaUI2.png"/>
 </p>

-On your profile page you can check how many words you know, how good is your Der/Die/Das knowledge (or your guessing game).
+On your profile page you can check how many words you know, how good is your Der/Die/Das knowledge (or your guessing game) and your high score on the matching game.
 You can also check more apps made by us and I want to add a way to export/import your "User Progress".

 You can choose the category you want to practise on the category page.
 I'm planning to add option to choose between A1-A2, B1-B2 and C1-C2 level categories.